Cabin Life at The Heart

 Life in the Lodge

-The Lodge holds our Midgets (6-8), Sophomores (9-10), and the younger Juniors (11-12).
-These cabins are the original hotel rooms.
+The Lodge holds our Minions (6-8), Sophomores (9-10), and the younger Juniors (11-12).
+These cabins were originally hotel rooms.
 There are three outside floors and one inside hallway.
 Each cabin generally holds five campers and one counselor.
 They have their own bathroom and closet.
 The Lodge is convenient for the younger campers as it is attached to our Dining Hall and Orenda, the wellness center.

 Residing in The Dwellings